Jump to Main Content

 The ASH Quality Improvement Training Institute (QITI) is an educational training program focused on preparing clinicians to be leaders in quality improvement and to support the ongoing assessment and enhancement of patient experience and outcomes in hematology.

-Participants in the program work on developing their own clinical quality improvement projects, refining them through interaction with faculty, coaches, and peers, and applying QI concepts.
-So far, five projects have been focused on improving care related to iron deficiency including:
+Participants in the program learn and apply quality improvement (QI) concepts towards implementation of their own QI projects alongside faculty, coaches, and peers.
+So far, the following projects have been focused on improving care related to iron deficiency including:

 • Improving access and delivery of IV iron to patients with gastrointestinal hemorrhage